finalesoft/webserver/README.md

 @inherits Finale.WebServer.Mvc.RazorPage<System.Collections.Generic.List<string>>
 ```

+The operations on the page are similar to the standard framework:
 - To specify the layout page, set the Layout property at the top of the view.
+To render the body section in the layout page, use `@RenderBody()`.
 - To define sections, use the `@section` directive.
+To render sections, use `RenderSection({name})`.
 - To render strings directly to the page as HTML (i.e. without encoding), use `@RenderHtml()`
+- To add `using` statements to the C# portion of the page, use `@using {namespace}`.

 ```
 @inherits Finale.WebServer.Mvc.RazorPage